ccyip/docker-taype/README.md

 script for plotting.

 # Step-by-Step Instructions

-In this section, we provide details on how the figures (claims) in the paper correspond to the implementation, how to reproduce the experiment results, how to use our tools, and the minor discrepancies between the implementation and the paper.
+In this section, we will provide details on how the figures (claims) in the paper correspond to the implementation, how to reproduce the experimental results, how to use our tools, and the minor discrepancies between the implementation and the paper.